-No one ever said the Dalai Lama lacked a sense of humor.
-“Our prime purpose in this life is to help others,” he replied to an eager follower seeking wisdom and enlightenment.
+“Our prime purpose in this life is to help others,” he explained to an eager follower seeking enlightenment.
 “And if you can’t help them, at least don’t hurt them.”

 That question about legacy and the footprint I want to leave on this planet changed my life.
-In an instant, I knew I wanted to do more than sing and dance and perform in front of others; I want to encourage everyone to tune into the unlimited Power within where all things are possible.
+In an instant, I knew I wanted to do more than sing and dance and perform in front of others.
+I wanted to help others – especially teens – discover their own voice and share it with others.

 A personal purpose statement defines who you are and how you want to live your life.
 It provides clarity and reflects your commitment to your dream.
 A purpose statement articulates what you bring to the people around you and what brings meaning and fulfillment to you and your life.